“The heart that gives, gathers.” – Tao Te Ching.

 I am inviting you to reflect on these two questions:

-What is one precious gift you commit to offering yourself in 2018?
+What is one precious gift you commit to offering yourself this week?

 How can you serve the world, in your own way?
 What brings you genuine joy and fulfillment?
 What makes you feel alive?